EDEAI/NexusAI/README.md

 administrator@gmail.com

 Password:
-Refer to the environment variable in docker-compose.yml: INIT_ADMIN_PASSWORD
+nexusaipwd
 ```

+Note that the initial administrator password is updated through the environment variable `INIT_ADMIN_PASSWORD` in `docker-compose.yml`

 ## Pull NexusAI
 Please execute the commands in the following order: